 As noted above, Vilfo has a great split tunneling feature.

 This gives you several ways to bypass the VPN a device would otherwise use.
 You can temporarily disconnect a device from the VPN from the Devices window by clicking its Bypass button.
 You can also set a device to bypass the VPN tunnel for specific websites, IP addresses or port numbers by going to Settings, then the Bypass window.
 Once again, there are lots of options and features for you to utilize here.

-Here’s a quick video that demonstrates how easy it is to use Vilfo with one of the built-in VPN services:
+There’s also this video that demonstrates how easy it is to use Vilfo with one of the built-in VPN services.

 Because the Vilfo hosts the VPN client instead of each device doing so, you can have an unlimited number of devices connected to any VPN simultaneously.
 The router will only count as one subscription with your respective VPN service, but you’ll be able to connect as many devices as you’d like to the router.

 The twist here is that you can have up to 10 separate groups of devices connected to the internet at one time.
 Each one of those groups could be connected to a different VPN service, giving you unlimited connections to ten VPNs simultaneously.

 The Vilfo VPN router has a built-in kill switch.
 The VPN kill switch ensures that no traffic leaks onto the internet through your ordinary connection if the VPN tunnel fails for any reason.
 If the connection is lost, all internet traffic for that connection is disabled until either the connection is restored or you manually disconnect the affected group(s) from the VPN.

 The kill switch works for any VPN that uses OpenVPN and is controlled from the router’s OpenVPN window.
 This is another feature you don’t get with many VPN routers.
 However, most reputable VPN services offer kill switches with their VPN apps.
 You can see this, for example, in our Surfshark vs NordVPN comparison guide.

 Browser extension to bypass or force VPN connectivity